Hotel review management helps hotels increase bookings, strengthen guest trust, and shape how travelers choose your property in competitive markets.

 - Use branching logic to collect more context if a guest leaves negative responses.

-With Birdeye Reviews AI, you can instantly turn a survey response into a review.
+Moreover, with Birdeye Reviews AI, you can instantly turn a survey response into a review.
 Guests can simply check the box that says, “I would like to use my survey response to create an online review,” and the system generates it automatically.

 4. Personalize every guest experience